MasterToad7/CSV-Skim/README.md

 1. Drag the csv file you want to check into the same directory as the program.
 2. Run the program named csv_skim (can be ran in terminal.)
 3. Enter your csv filename when prompted to enter a "CSV Victim."
-4. The outputed token count data will be in a csv file titled "csvskimlog.csv."
+4. The outputted token count data will be in a csv file titled "csvskimlog.csv."